"A vital resource for anyone working in or concerned about Academic museums. It will become the standard text for generations to come."

-While the first volume addresses key issues related to exhibitions and education, this second 664-page volume (available separately) addresses most everything else, including the strategic issues of mission, relationship to the parent organization, phases of birth and growth of academic museums, new technologies, and the collection as an "asset" of the parent organization.
+This substantial handbook (616 pages) is - above all - a practical resource and addresses the strategic issues of mission, the relationship to the governing organization, phases of birth and growth of academic museums, new technologies, and the collection as an "asset" of the parent organization.

 Introduction